jfritzel44/node-users-starter/README.md

 - `exports.loginUser`: Authenticates a user and returns a JWT for accessing protected routes.
 - `exports.registerUser`: Registers a new user with a username, password, and email.

-## Contributing

-Contributions to improve the authentication API are welcome.
-Please follow the standard GitHub pull request process to propose your changes.

----

-Feel free to customize the sections according to your specific project details and requirements.
-This structured format should help users understand how to set up and use your application more effectively.